 Examining the AD Docket

 You may examine the AD docket on the internet at https://www.regulations.gov by searching for and locating Docket No. FAA-2013-0752; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
-The AD docket contains this AD, the European Aviation Safety Agency (now European Union Aviation Safety Agency) (EASA) AD, any service information that is incorporated by reference, any comments received, and other information.
-The street address for Docket Operations is U.S. Department of Transportation, Docket Operations, M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590.
+The AD docket contains this AD, the European Aviation Safety Agency (now European Union Aviation Safety Agency) (EASA) AD, any comments received, and other information.
+The street address for Docket Operations is listed above.
+Comments will be available in the AD docket shortly after receipt.

 Start Further Info

 Kristi Bradley, Aviation Safety Engineer, International Validation Branch, General Aviation and Rotorcraft Unit, FAA, 10101 Hillwood Pkwy., Fort Worth, TX 76177; telephone 817-222-5110; email email@example.com.

 End Further Info

 The FAA invites you to participate in this rulemaking by submitting written comments, data, or views.
 The most helpful comments reference a specific portion of the proposal, explain the reason for any recommended change, and include supporting data.
 To ensure the docket does not contain duplicate comments, commenters should send only one copy of written comments, or if comments are filed electronically, commenters should submit only one time.